Simplicity — the art of maximizing the amount of work not done — is essential.

-If you are a product owner or a member of a team you have probably gotten this feeling each week when you are called into the Refinement or grooming session:
+If you are a product owner or a member of a team you have probably gotten this feeling each week when you are called into the Refinement session:

 Oh no. Not Again.